marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

    defined must match.
 Not all attributes (such as 'mass') are defined in all cases, depending on the source of the mappings.
-Note that we also take into account that atom names might have changed due to modifications: we use the atom name as it is defined by the Block.
+Note that we also take into account that atom names might have changed due to modifications: we use the atom name as it is defined by the :ref:`data:Block`.

 4) Apply Links
 ==============
 Next interactions *between* residues are added by :class:`~vermouth.processors.do_links.DoLinks`.
-We do this based on the concept of :class:`Links <vermouth.molecule.Link>`, which are molecular fragments that describe interactions, and which atoms they should apply to.
+We do this based on the concept of :ref:`Links <data:Link>`, which are molecular fragments that describe interactions, and which atoms they should apply to.
 Links are very powerful and flexible tools, and we use them to generate all interactions that depend on the local structure of the polymer.
-For example, all interactions that depend on the protein sequence or secondary structure are defined by Links.
+For example, all interactions that depend on the protein sequence or secondary structure are defined by :ref:`Links <data:Link>`.

 Links can both add, change and remove interactions and nodes.
 Because of this, the order in which links are applied matters for the final topology.
 We apply